Suffering

 Although we never intend to add long-term suffering to our lives when we choose short-term ways and refuse to suffer, this is often the result.
 Paradoxically, both clients created additional suffering by avoiding the stress and anguish of learning.
 Rather than bearing through the uncomfortableness, they numbed themselves and made far more suffering for themselves and their loved ones.

 I was recently invited to give a talk to a group of mostly Catholic men and women of varying ages.
 The talk was titled, “Why You Need To Carry Your Cross.”
 I discussed both the supernatural meaning of suffering and the science behind stress.
-I remindedmeaning and purpose in suffering the predominantly Christian audience that from a metaphysical perspective, in suffering, we participate in the divine mystery of the redemption of the world.
+I reminded the predominantly Christian audience that from a metaphysical perspective, in suffering, we participate in the divine mystery of the redemption of the world.
 And as both Dr. Peterson and Saint John Paul II so eloquently describe, the psychological perspective allows us to discover who we are at our deepest level.
 Perhaps expecting to hear yet another strategy to alleviate suffering, most attendees were surprised by these two proposals for suffering.

 Since suffering is inescapable, I believe the attempt to avoid it is a fool’s game.
 Moreover, it only leads to chronic stress, which has many adverse effects on our bodies and minds.
 I have seen in my own life, and the lives of others how finding meaning and purpose in suffering opens the door to a deeper understanding of yourself and may help shine a light on your mission in life.
 I, like many others, have found that Nietzche was right.
 What doesn’t kill me makes me stronger.
 (4)